PetoLau/GenClust/README.md

 In the folder *datasets* are located all datasets used in experiments.

-In the folder *images* are plots of datasets used in experiments and corresponding plots with best clustering result.
+In the folder *images* are plots of datasets used in experiments and corresponding plots with the best clustering result.